one too many - suicide prevention and awareness

 Sexual Assault Prevention & Response Program

-This program offers information and services to military members, military dependents over the age of 18 and DoD civilians who are victims of sexual assault.
-If you were sexually assaulted by a spouse, please contact the Family Advocacy Program at 253-4526 during office hours or 090-9978-1033 after hours.
+This program offers information and services to military members, military dependents over 18, and DoD civilians who are victims of sexual assault.
+If a spouse sexually assaulted you, please contact the Family Advocacy Program at 253-4526 during office hours or 090-9978-1033 after hours.

 Substance Abuse Prevention & Counseling

 The SACC provides confidential services for active-duty military members and other eligible SOFA status beneficiaries addressing issues and concerns with alcohol and drug use, misuse, and dependence.
 Our services include education, prevention, screening assessments, and individual or group counseling.
 All active duty and family members with concerns regarding alcohol or illicit substance use are welcome.
 Unit briefings are also available through our subject matter experts; presentations can be tailored to meet the unique needs of your unit as well.